arru/turbopatch/readme.md

 * Waldorf Streichfett
 * Yamaha Reface DX

-…and the utility has been designed for maximum ease when writing new support classes.
+…and designed for maximum ease when writing new support classes.

 receive_patch.py usage
 ----------------------